MariaWissler/Resume/README.md

 #### **A little about me**

 > As a former architect, I have always enjoyed the diverse expressions of human nature.
 I strongly believe in the values that technology and diversity bring to our daily interactions.
-As a Software Development Student I want to participate in creating a future where technology is common language that reaches everyone who is curious, promotes mutual understanding and tolerance and makes communities stronger.
 I enjoy new challenges that allow me to use my education, skills and experience towards the continuous improvent of user experiences, bringing people together has always inspire me!
-For a fun fact, feel free to ask me about my sustainable housing designs, including urban farming.
+For a fun fact, feel free to ask me about my sustainable housing designs, including urban farming and my food sharing app in React !

 > If you have some additional time, here are some links for projects I developed as part of the Ada curriculum: